S0d4Dev/kagami/README.md

 # A japanese character table

-This project is a simple Japanese character table with a nice interface and features, to run on a Numworks Character.
+This project is a simple Japanese character table with a nice interface and features, to run on a Numworks Calculator.

 *The project is still in developement, and all the characters and features aren't included.
 Some already done features, such as the theme, may change in future versions.*